genelyn2020/SQL-Data-Source/README.md

 # Installation
-In creating the sample database step by step you can [click me](https://www.sqltutorial.org/)
+In creating the sample database step by step you can [click me](https://www.sqltutorial.org/) OR [here](https://www.mariadbtutorial.com/mariadb-basics/mariadb-subqueries/)